 Emerald Expositions Adds SIA Snow Show to Its Stable of Trade Exhibitions

-Emerald Expositions, which produces trade shows such as Surf Expo, Outdoor Retailer, Swim Collective, Active Collective and the Imprinted Sportswear Show, will combine the two outdoor-oriented shows into Outdoor Retailer + Snow Show, with the first edition being held Jan.
+Emerald Expositions—which produces trade shows including Surf Expo, Outdoor Retailer, Swim Collective, Active Collective and the Imprinted Sportswear Show—will combine the two outdoor-oriented shows into Outdoor Retailer + Snow Show, with the first edition being held Jan.
 26–29 in Denver.

-Since 2011, the SIA Snow Show has been held in Denver and for years Outdoor Retailer has been held in Salt Lake City.
-The summer edition of Outdoor Retailer will make its last independent stand in Salt Lake City on July 26–29.
+Since 2011, the SIA Snow Show has been held in Denver, and for years Outdoor Retailer has been held in Salt Lake City.
+The summer edition of Outdoor Retailer will make its last independent stand in Salt Lake City July 26–29.

 Outdoor Retailer has been trying to extract itself from the Salt Lake City location ever since Utah Governor Gary Herbert started trying to undo former President Barack Obama’s decision to create Bears Ears National Monument, which protected it from commercial exploitation.